kirujs/kiru-node-fullstack-quickstart/README.md

 Better Auth is a library for authentication and authorization.
 It's already wired up with the app, so you can use it out of the box - just set up the `AUTH_SECRET` & `BASE_URL` environment variables.

-GitHub authentication is also set up out of the box - just create a GitHub app and set up the `GITHUB_CLIENT_ID` & `GITHUB_CLIENT_SECRET` environment variables.
+GitHub OAuth is also set up out of the box - just create a GitHub app and set up the `GITHUB_CLIENT_ID` & `GITHUB_CLIENT_SECRET` environment variables.

 ## _Kaioken+Vike_